lindenb/jvarkit/docs/GtfToBed.md

     -R, --reference
       Indexed fasta Reference file.
-This file must be indexed with samtools faidx and with picard/gatk CreateSequenceDictionary or samtools dict --version
+This file must be indexed with samtools faidx and with picard/gatk CreateSequenceDictionary or samtools dict --remove-version-id
+      for each attribute ending with _id, remove the string after '.' . e.g
+      ENST0000001.23 -> ENST0000001
+      Default: false
+    --version
       print version and exit